-The Board may exercise all the powers of the Company subject to the Articles of Association, relevant laws, and any directions as may be given by shareholder resolution at a general meeting.
+The Board of Directors may exercise all the powers of the Group holding company subject to the Articles of Association, relevant laws, and any directions as may be given by shareholder resolution at a general meeting.
+The directors may delegate any of their powers or discretions to committees except those matters specifically reserved for the whole Group Board in the Schedule of Matters Reserved, which is reviewed annually.

-The Board promotes high standards of corporate governance and conduct throughout the Company and has a solid governance framework in place.
+The Board promotes high standards of corporate governance and conduct throughout the Group.
+It also plays a key role in relation to culture, aligning culture with RSAIG's purpose, values and strategy and aligning policies and practices with company values.
+The Group's senior leaders are responsible for embedding culture throughout the Group and then escalating any cultural 'red flags'.
 The Chairman is responsible for leading the annual review of the effectiveness of the Board.

-The Board is accountable to stakeholders for the creation and delivery of strong sustainable performance and the creation of long-term shareholder value.
-The Board meets frequently in accordance with the Rules of Procedure for the Board and is responsible for organising and directing the affairs of the Company in a manner that will promote the success of the Company and is consistent with good corporate governance practice ensuring that, in carrying out its duties, the Company meets legal and regulatory requirements.
+The Board is accountable to shareholders for the creation and delivery of sustainable performance and the creation of long-term shareholder value, while having regard to RSAIG's other stakeholders.
+The Board believes that open and collaborative dialogue and interaction with all of its stakeholders is in the best interests of the company and helps the Group to make a positive contribution to society.
+The Board meets frequently and is responsible for organising and directing the affairs of the Group in a manner that will promote the success of RSAIG and is consistent with good corporate governance practice, ensuring that in carrying out its duties RSAIG and the Group meet legal and regulatory requirements.
+RSAIG's Articles of Association can be found on the Group's website at www.rsagroup.com/articles.
+The website also hosts copies of the Group's Annual Report and Accounts and publicly available policies.